Every day, there is a new SEO technique that you might use to rank better.

 How To Use Schema Markups For SEO?

-Now that you know about schema markup and the available different types, it’s time to know about the implementation.
+Now that you know about schema markup and the different types available, it’s time to learn about the implementation.
 Those interested in coding or aware of it may encode it with RDFa, microdata, or JSON-LD on the HTML.
 Schema.org even gives you examples of the different ways of using it for coding.

-Here, we will look at using Google’s Structured Data Markup Helper, a reliable schema markup generator, to include the schema markup.
+Here, we will look at using Structured data your website needs with Google’s Structured Data Markup Helper, a reliable schema markup generator, to include the schema markup.

 1. Open Google Structured Data Markup Helper